 Before adopting please consider the time and commitment that goes into caring for a pet.
 There are medical, food and training expenses etc. and more importantly your precious TIME.
 It’s also important to consider the breed of dog you are applying for as well to ensure a great match for both.
 Many of our dogs are great with kids but some dogs are not suitable to live with children which is something to consider when applying.
 If you are not familiar with the breed of dog you are interested in research the breed before making your final decision.

 To ensure you and your canine companion are happy and content and your dog knows what you expect of him/her enroll in obedience training as soon as possible (however, don’t expect the above).
-Cross Our Paws Rescue has many wonderful canine trainers to recommend in your area.
+Cross Our Paws Rescue has many wonderful, force-free, canine trainers to recommend in your area.